Laura Veirs – Warp and Weft

 Every now and then the album loses focus and becomes a study of well-trodden guitar riffs and tiring lyrics.
 Efforts such as America and That Alice do little to enhance its flow and aren’t individually robust or inventive enough to compete with some of the better songs.
 Then again, a prolific artist like Veirs is guaranteed to blow hot and cold.
 Thankfully, she burns at the close – White Cherry is a real humdinger that draws together several disparate elements in unison.
 Though the singer’s contention “I tried not to overdo it” could have been painfully ironic, the quality of each individual component, from the bruising jazz to the shade of the Orient, makes it a fitting end to an album that is at its best when Veirs does stretch her creative and cerebral capacities.

-Warp and Weft was released on 19th August 2013.
+Warp and Weft is released on 19th August 2013.
 For further information or to order the album visit Laura Veirs’s website here.

 Watch the video for Sun Song here: